sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 Obtain a *Digicert* certificate
 ===============================

-DigiCert CA allows you to get your Grid certificate *instantly* from the GEANT Trusted Certificate Service (former was the Terena portal), by using your institutional login and SURFconext.
+Digicert CA allows you to get your Grid certificate *instantly* from the GEANT Trusted Certificate Service (former was the Terena portal), by using your institutional login and SURFconext.

 * Open a Firefox browser in your laptop or in your :ref:`UI account <get-ui-account>`
-* Access the `DigiCert portal`_
+* Access the `Digicert portal`_
 * Select your institution from the list and login with your account
-* Request a so called a Grid certificate.
+* Request a so called Grid certificate.
 Select: **Product:** ``Grid Premium``
 * If everything went well, after a while you should see this window:

 .. image:: /Images/digicert_install_cert.png